awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 1. In the navigation pane, choose **Instances**\.

 1. Select the instance and, in the details pane, inspect **Placement group**\.
 If the instance is not in a placement group, the field is empty\.
 Otherwise, the placement group name is displayed\.
+If the placement group is a partition placement group, inspect **Partition number** for the partition number for the instance\.

 **To view the partition number for an instance in a partition placement group \(AWS CLI\)**
 + Use the [describe\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) command and specify the `--instance-id` parameter\.